 Increased gasoline prices despite peace

-The only thing that can reverse the trend and cause the price to drop is peace, and for the US and the world to reach an agreement with Iran to reopen the Strait of Hormuz so that oil deliveries can resume, says Christian Kopfer, commodities analyst at Handelsbanken.
+The only thing that can reverse the trend and cause the price to drop is peace and for the US and the world to agree with Iran to open the Strait of Hormuz, so that oil deliveries can resume, says Christian Kopfer, commodities analyst at Arctic Securities.

-Regardless of whether there is peace tomorrow, prices will remain at an elevated level.
+Regardless of whether there is peace tomorrow, prices will be at an elevated level.
 Stocks need to be rebuilt, damage repaired, and production ramped up.

-It's not about prices as high as $110 per barrel, but higher prices than $65-70 per barrel - which was the price level before the Iran war began - are to be expected, he says.
+It is not about prices as high as $110 per barrel, but prices higher than $65-70 per barrel, which was the price level before the Iran war began, are to be expected, he says.

 The fact that Russia's oil production has also been reduced by around 10-20 percent has contributed to higher prices in the past week, according to Kopfer.

-If the situation remains as it is now, we are heading towards a very serious economic situation already by the summer, he says, adding that in that case prices will rise significantly.
+If the situation remains as it is now, we are heading towards a very serious economic situation already by the summer.
+In that case prices will rise significantly.

 Diesel prices are skyrocketing

-The reason, Kopfer says, is specific disruptions to the diesel supply, to an even greater extent than for crude oil.
+The reason is specific disruptions to the diesel supply, to a greater extent than for crude oil, says Kopfer.

-According to Kopfer, it is not possible to give specific advice to consumers who are worried about high gas prices and how to fill up their cars.
+According to Kopfer, it is not possible to give any advice to consumers who are worried about high gas prices and about how to fill up their cars.
 However, you can make people and companies aware of the risks that exist, he says.

 If this continues, the world economy, Europe's economy and the Swedish economy will suffer considerable damage this summer.